Ian6190/osticket-prereqs/README.md

 <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo"/>
 </p>

-<h1>osTicket - User,SLA, Help Topics and Ticket Management Example</h1>
+<h1>osTicket - User, SLA, Help Topics and Ticket Management Example</h1>
 This example shows how to set up and use the osTicket Help Desk Ticketing System by walking through common tasks.
 The steps include creating a user, defining SLAs, adding help topics, creating and assigning tickets, and finally resolving a ticketbr />

 <h2>Environments and Technologies Used</h2>